magento/merchdocs/src/catalog/inventory-sources-disable.md

 1. On the _Admin_ sidebar, go to **Stores** > _Inventory_ > **Sources**.

-1. Select the checkbox for each enabled custom source that you want to disable
+1. Select the checkbox for each enabled custom source that you want to disable.

 1. Click the **Actions** menu at the top-left corner and choose **Disable**.